GLF at COP25: Live Event Coverage

-Government officials, international organizations and NGOs, youth, Indigenous leaders, and researchers will come together to connect, learn and share their ideas to boost climate action within landscapes.
+Follow the Global Landscapes Forum as we cover the UN climate change conference (COP25) from Madrid, Spain.
+We will be interviewing and engaging with government officials, international organizations and NGOs, youth, Indigenous leaders and researchers who will share their ideas to boost climate action within landscapes.

 PEOPLE HAVE ATTENDED GLF CONFERENCES